 - Make it creamy.
 A couple of Tablespoons of Greek yogurt is the perfect way to turn it into a creamy dressing.

 - Extra herbs.
-Fresh dill or basil would be a great addition.
+Fresh herbs like dill or basil would be a great addition.

 - No fresh garlic?
 No problem, just use garlic powder instead.

-- For a more lemony flavor in your salad, use the lemon zest along with the juice for a bit of extra citrus flavor.
+- Lemony flavor.
+For a more lemony flavor in your salad, use the lemon zest along with the juice for a bit of extra citrus flavor.

 This is completely up to you.
 There’s something I love about grilled chicken.
-Those smoky char marks remind me of other Greek dishes like kabobs and souvlaki, but you can cook it how you like it.
+Those smoky char marks remind me of other Greek dishes like kabobs and souvlaki, but you can cook them how you like them.

 Baked, broiled, air-fried, shredded chicken, you name it.
 You can even not cook it at all and pick up a cooked rotisserie chicken from the store!